Predicting Covid-19 EMS Incidents from Daily Hospitalization Trends: Discussion

-Previous studies reporting the patterns of EMS demands under the impact of Covid-19 in Israel \cite{JSSZ20} suggested that the increase of EMS calls for Covid-19 symptoms followed the same shape as for confirmed Covid-19 patients.
-Our study confirms this intuition by quantifying the correlation between Covid-19 daily new hospitalization and pandemic-related EMS demands.
-Since Covid-19 hospitalization projection models have been investigated extensively \cite{tecaustin, moghadas2020projecting, du2020covid, gel2020covid, ferstad2020model}, our model serves as a simple and efficient tool for EMS departments to quickly deploy distribution strategies.
-Interestingly, as time progressed, the offset between Pandemic EMS and hospitalization numbers became smaller.
-This could be due to people becoming better at making informed decisions about Covid-19-related EMS Calls.
-At the beginning of the outbreak, due to lack of knowledge of the epidemic, people might have made haste to raise red flags even though they were not contaminated by Covid-19.
-Another possible reason was that hospitals turned down a number of Covid-19 cases due to lack of preparation.
+Previous studies reporting the patterns of EMS demand under the impact of Covid-19 in France \cite{covid2020early, riou2020emergency} and Israel \cite{JSSZ20} suggested that the increase of EMS calls for Covid-19 symptoms followed the same shape as for confirmed Covid-19 patients.
+Our study confirms and quantifies this observation.
+We computed the correlation between the daily new hospitalization of Covid-19 patients and pandemic-related EMS demand.
+Covid-19 hospitalization projection models have been investigated extensively \cite{tecaustin, moghadas2020projecting, du2020covid, gel2020covid, ferstad2020model}.
+Our regression model, which can use forecasts of the Covid-19 hospitalization count as input, can thus serve as a simple and convenient tool for EMS departments to quickly forecast pandemic-related EMS demand.
+Interestingly, as time progressed, the offset between pandemic EMS and hospitalization numbers became smaller.
+The reason remains unclear.
+We hypothesize that people became better at making informed decisions about Covid-19-related EMS Calls.
+At the beginning of the outbreak, due to a lack of knowledge of the epidemic, people might have made haste to raise red flags even though they were not contaminated by Covid-19.
+However, we did not find supporting evidence for our hypothesis.